Constantin Gonciulea: Building Quantum Software in Python, Kartoniert / Broschiert

 • A practical introduction to quantum algorithms

-• Running software on simulators and quantum hardware
+• Running quantum software on classical simulators and quantum hardware

-Quantum computers are rapidly becoming a realistic alternative for complex research and business problems.
-Building Quantum Software with Python lays out the math and programming techniques you’ll need to apply quantum solutions to real challenges like predictions based on massive data sets and intricate simulations.
+Building Quantum Software with Python lays out the math and programming techniques you’ll need to apply quantum solutions to real challenges like sampling from classically intractable probability distributions and large-scale optimization problems.
 You will learn which quantum algorithms and patterns apply to different types of problems and how to build your first quantum applications.
+All the simulator code you write can be easily converted to run on real quantum hardware.

 Purchase of the print book includes a free eBook in PDF and ePub formats from Manning Publications.